 The internal resolution is almost never the same as the display resolution, and most scales use a ratio of the two.
 If the ratio is 1:1, the readings are often unstable since the increments change so easily.
 Force motor balances, which tend to be scientific scales that require acute precision and are likely to be used in optimal conditions where the fluctuations in readings will be minimised, usually have a 10:1 ratio.
 Most scales that use a load cell have a ratio of 4:1 to improve the reading’s stability.
 As ever, there are other variables (such as temperature) that can affect the stability of reading.

 Finding the best counting scale for your needs

 As always, consider your needs and the applications you want your balance or scale to perform.
-For packaging or QC of small parts, a CBC bench scale is an excellent option.
-If you’re in a warehouse or factory, a GBC bench counting scale is probably your best bet.
+For packaging or QC of small parts, a Latitude compact bench scale (LBX) is an excellent option.
+If you're in a warehouse or factory, a Cruiser (CCT) bench counting scale is probably your best bet.
 For industrial heavy duty counting, GFC floor scales are ideal with a solid stainless steel construction that is both robust and easy to wash down after use.
 A CBD counting scale can be connected to a seperate weighing platform to extend the capacity when needed (for end of year inventory, for example, or if you plan on expanding).

 Don’t hesitate to contact us to if you have questions, and browse our website to see our selection of professional counting scales.